-On April 10th, 2016, I flew First Class On The British Airways Dreamliner B787-9 from London’s Heathrow Airport (LHR) to Muscat International Airport (MCT) in Oman.
-The BA flight from London to Muscat is not a direct one, as the plane makes a short, scheduled stop-over of around one hour in Abu Dhabi, where some passengers get off and new ones on.
-Those with Muscat as final destination don’t need to get off in Abu Dhabi.
-The cabin crew also remains on the plane during the process (they have their layover in Muscat), while the flight crew changes in Abu Dhabi.
+I flew First Class On The British Airways Dreamliner B787-9 from London’s Heathrow Airport (LHR) to Muscat International Airport (MCT) in Oman.
+The BA flight from London to Muscat is not direct, as the plane makes a short, scheduled stop-over of around one hour in Abu Dhabi, where some passengers get off and new ones on.
+Those with Muscat as the final destination don’t need to get off in Abu Dhabi.
+The cabin crew also remains on the plane during the process (they have their layover in Muscat) while the flight crew changes in Abu Dhabi.

 The B787-9 is the latest aircraft type to join the British Airways fleet.
-Seven B787-9 Dreamliners have been delivered to BA so far, in addition to eight B787-8 Dreamliners.
 BA’s B787-8 has three classes (Economy, Premium Economy, and Business).
 On the B787-9, there is a First Class cabin at the front.
 I loved the experience.
-While the BA Dreamliner First Class product is not as opulent and lavish as its Middle East competitors, it offers a more subtle, refined, and very British experience.
-I have also compared British Airways First Class to Etihad, Emirates and Qatar in First.
+While the BA Dreamliner First Class product is not as opulent and lavish as its Middle East competitors, it offers a more subtle, refined, and British experience.
+We have also compared British Airways First Class to Etihad, Emirates and Qatar in First.

 British Airways Premium Check-in Area At Heathrow

-BA has a dedicated check-in area in the Southern end of Terminal 5 for its First Class passengers.
-I was warmly welcomed and checked-in within a matter of minutes.
-While other airlines often have a separate security checkpoint for their First Class passengers adjacent to the First Class check-in area, that’s not the case at Heathrow: Business and First Class passengers all use the same fast track security lanes.
+BA has a dedicated check-in area at the Southern end of Terminal 5 for its First Class passengers.
+I was warmly welcomed and checked in within a matter of minutes.
+While other airlines often have a separate security checkpoint for their First Class passengers adjacent to the First Class check-in area, that’s not the case at Heathrow: Business and First Class passengers all use the same fast-track security lanes.

 Review Of The Concorde Room At Heathrow